ksu-hmi/ODonnell-Orbit-Watch/projectroadmap.md

 [X] Added enhancement to check if the task is already completed, the pop-up window will tell the user that task is already complete.
 This enhancement avoids the user being allowed to mark a task complete more than once. - Amanda's Sprint 2 contribution
 [X] Added 'exercise' to the daily default task list - # Amanda's Sprint 2 contribution

-[ ] Progress Bar to visually show progress to user - # Amanda's Sprint 3 contribution
+[x] Progress Bar to visually show progress to user - # Amanda's Sprint 3 contribution - Completed

-[ ] Daily Reset button so completed tasks are unmarked and total tasks completed counter is reset to zero - # Amanda's Sprint 3 contribution
+[x] Daily Reset button so completed tasks are unmarked and total tasks completed counter is reset to zero - # Amanda's Sprint 3 contribution - Skipped because Elizabeth already created a clear/ reset button.

-[ ] Celebration emoji or confetti when user completes all tasks for the day - # Amanda's Sprint 3 contribution
+[x] Celebration emoji or confetti when user completes all tasks for the day - # Amanda's Sprint 3 contribution - Completed

 #https://github.com/Aoumjahde/Advanced-To-Do-List-App-with-Python-and-Tkinter